Optimizing Pessimism in Dynamic Treatment Regimes: A Bayesian Learning Approach: ADDITIONAL THEORETICAL RESULTS

 \end{proposition}

-Finally, we establish the theoretical guarantee that characterizes the average regret of the proposed policy from Algorithm \ref{alg:uni_stage2}, i.e., the difference between the value function under the optimal policy and that under the proposed policy. \begin{theorem} Suppose Assumptions \ref{assump_appendix1} and \ref{assump_appendix3} sequentially hold for each stage $K$.
-Assume that we set the significant level $\alpha_K=\alpha/T$ following the Bonferroni correction.
+Finally, we establish the theoretical guarantee that characterizes the average regret of the estimated optimal policy from Algorithm \ref{alg:uni_stage2}.

+\begin{theorem} Suppose Assumptions \ref{assump_appendix1} and \ref{assump_appendix3} sequentially hold for each stage $K$.
+Suppose the significance level $\alpha_K=\alpha/T$ is set following the Bonferroni correction.
 Then, as $n,N\to \infty$, with probability at least $1-\alpha+o(1)$, the average regret is upper bounded by

-Specifically, if $f$ is the BLBM with $p$ numbers of basis functions in Section \ref{subsec:bml}.
-We can derive the explicit upper bound for the average regret in terms of the sample size $n$ as $ \bar{c} T p^{1/2} n^{-1/2}$, where $\bar{c}>0$ is a constant. \end{theorem}